-5 Brightest and best of the stars of the morning,
+Brightest and best of the stars of the morning,

 Dawn on our darkness and lend us thine aid;

 Star of the East, the horizon adorning,

 Guide where our infant Redeemer is laid.

-We remember our baptism in the name of the Father, and of the + Son, and of the Holy Spirit.
-Amen Do you know that "you are all children of God through faith in Christ Jesus, for all of you who were baptized into Christ have clothed yourself with Christ" (Galatians 3:26-27)?
-Praise God that we have been clothed with Christ in holy baptism.
-Jesus said we must be born anew, Praise God that we have been born anew in the waters of baptism blessed from above, and we rejoice to see the kingdom as our Lord makes it known through the Means of Grace, Word and Sacrament.
-Not only have you been clothed with Christ and born anew by Baptism, but you have been buried with Him through Baptism into death and raised with Him to live a new life.
-Praise God that we have been granted new life in Baptism through the working of the Holy Spirit.
-When we were baptized, our sins were washed away.
-May the joy of our baptismal cleansing and the presence of the Spirit of God move us into our world as people committed to making disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to observe all that You have commanded us.
+In the name of the Father and the Son and of the Holy Spirit.
+Amen.
 Our help is in the name of the Lord, who made heaven and earth.
 (Psalm 124:8) Who can discern his errors?
 Forgive my hidden faults.
 Keep your servant also from willful sins; may they not rule over me.
 (Psalm 19:12, 13) If You, O Lord, kept a record of sins, O Lord who could stand?
 But with You there is forgiveness; therefore You are feared.
-(Psalm 130:3-4) Let us, confess before God that we have sinned in thought, word, and deed, and as His people let us take refuge in His infinite mercy seeking His grace for the sake of Christ, saying: God, be merciful to me, a sinner, forgive us our sins, and lead us to everlasting life.
+(Psalm 130:3-4) C Let us, confess before God that we have sinned in thought, word, and deed, and as His people let us take refuge in His infinite mercy seeking His grace for the sake of Christ, saying: God, be merciful to me, a sinner, forgive us our sins, and lead us to everlasting life.
 Amen.
 (Luke 18:13) Almighty God, merciful Father, in Your holy Church, You daily and richly forgive us our sins and grant us new life through Your Spirit.
 Be in our midst, enliven our faith, and graciously receive our prayer and praise; through Your Son, Jesus Christ, our Lord.
 Amen.
-Introit Psalm 2:7-11, 12c; antiphon Isaiah 42:1a L Behold my servant, whom I uphold, and the ends of the earth your possession.

-You shall break them with a rod of iron and dash them in pieces like a potter's vessel."
+Intr oit Psalm 2:7-11, 12c; antiphon Isaiah 42:1a L Behold my servant, whom I uphold, my chosen, in whom my soul delights.
+C I will tell of the decree: The Lord said to me, "You are my Son; today I have begotten you.
+Ask of me, and I will make the nations your heritage, and the ends of the earth your possession.
+You shall break them with a rod of iron G and dash them in pieces like a potter's vessel."
+Now therefore, O kings, be wise; be warned, O rulers of the earth.
+C Serve the Lord with fear, L and rejoice with trembling, for his wrath is quickly kindled.
+Blessèd are all who take refuge in him.
+C Glory be to the Father and to the Son and to the Holy Spirit; T as it was in the beginning, is now, and will be forever.
+Amen.
+Behold my servant, whom I uphold, my chosen, in whom my soul delights.
+Kyr ie L L O Lord, O Christ, O Lord, C Have Mercy on us.
+O Lord, C Have Mercy on us.